zenololtan/backup_command/README.md

 Contact name slack: zeno tan

+I made this script to backup my projects when internet malfunction.

 step 1. copy/paste the backup_script directory in your user directory. your pathname should look like this: /users/username/backup_command/backup_script

 step 2. paste: